PlatONnetwork/docs/docs/PlatON内置合约.md

 - `Cancel Proposal` can be used to cancel previously initiated proposals.
 The process includes the voting stage, where the vote is passed and the vote fails.
 - `Parameter proposal` can be used to change some manageable parameters and optimize the ecology of the chain.
 The process includes the voting stage, where the vote is passed and the vote fails.

+#### Contract interface

+1. Create a text proposal

+   This interface is used to send out text proposals.
+After the text proposal is sent, validators can vote for/again/abstaining votes.
+The voting deadline is about 2 weeks.
+When the voter turnout rate is greater than 50% and the voter approval rate is greater than 66.7%, the proposal is passed.

+   **Enter: **

+     - The validator who submitted the proposal
+     - Proposal ID (generally refers to an ID assigned to a proposal offline, or an ID like a post on the GITHUB website)

+   **Output: **None

+2. Create an version proposal

+  This interface is used to initiate an version proposal.
+Proposals can only be initiated by validators.
+After the proposal is passed, the on-chain version will be upgraded.
+The validator’s vote is regarded as a support vote.
+After the voting deadline has passed, when the support rate is greater than 66.7%, the proposal enters the pre-validation stage and will come into effect in the next settlement cycle.

+   **Enter: **

+     - The validator who submitted the proposal
+     - Proposal ID
+     - Upgraded version
+     - The number of voting consensus rounds (the deadline for voting)

+   **Output: **None

+3. Create an parameter proposal

+    This interface is used to initiate parameter proposals.
+The parameter proposal is used to change some manageable parameters on the chain.
+The validator can vote for/again/abstaining votes.
+The voting deadline is about 2 weeks.
+When the voter turnout rate is greater than 50% and the voter approval rate is greater than 66.7%, the proposal is passed.

+   **Enter: **

+      - The validator who submitted the proposal
+      - Proposal ID
+      - Parameter module
+      - parameter name
+      - The new value of the parameter

+   **Output: **None

+  4. Create an cancellation proposal

+   This interface is used to initiate a cancellation proposal.
+Canceling a proposal can cancel the previously initiated text, parameters, and upgrade proposal.
+The voting deadline must be greater than the voting deadline of the cancelled proposal.
+After the voting deadline, when the voting rate is greater than 50

+   **Enter: **

+      - The validator who submitted the proposal
+      - Proposal ID
+      - Upgraded version
+      - The number of voting consensus rounds (the deadline for voting)
+      - The ID of the upgrade proposal to be cancelled

+    **Output: **None

+5. Vote

+   This interface is used to vote on proposals in progress.
+Only yes votes can be voted for the version upgrade proposal, and the node needs to be upgraded to the new version before voting.

+   **Enter: **

+     - Voted validator ID
+     - Proposal ID
+     - Voting type, yes/no/abstain
+     - Node code version (obtained from the node through the `RPC interface`)
+     - Code version signature (obtained from the node through the `RPC interface`)

+   **Output: **None

 ### Slashing contract